-In addition to the highly competitive landscape that a developer and an end user has to contend with, key to note is the evolution of Android from a simple OS for smartphones to its capacity in powering many other devices.
+In addition to the highly competitive landscape that a developer and an end-user has to contend with, the key to note is the evolution of Android from a simple OS for smartphones to its capacity in powering many other devices.
 The point is, we know what to anticipate, and you’ve come to the right place.

 We’ve picked out the latest news on what we can expect in the Android arena.

 Introduced at Apple’s WWDC 2014, and picking up support from major and new establishments like IBM, Lyft, Pixelmator, and Vimeo, Swift has been swiftly (pardon thy cheek) garnering favour among developers because it’s an easy-to-write language that has none of the superfluous and (arguably) clumsy natures that other languages possess.